 - 4. Steps 1 through 3 yield a so-called "mean" estimate of H, which is deterministically based.
 Step 4 involves a probabilistic analysis of the potential variability of H, relative to the mean estimate, associated with the potential variability of key input parameters for the H analyses.
 This leads to a "probabilistic" estimate of H, which includes the mean estimate.
-The NRC staff's evaluation of the probabilistic analysis is provided in Sections 0 and 0 of this safety evaluation. - 5.
+The NRC staff's evaluation of the probabilistic analysis is provided in Sections 3.2.1.6 and 3.2.1.7 of this SE. - 5.
 Add a crevice pressure adjustment to the probabilistic estimate of H to account for the crevice pressure distribution which results from the tube being severed at the final H value, rather than at the bottom of the tubesheet.
-This step is discussed and evaluated in Section 3.2.1.5.2 of this safety evaluation. - 6.
-A new step, step 6, has been added to the H calculation process since the Reference 3 analysis to support the subject permanent amendment request.
+This step is discussed and evaluated in Section 3.2.1.5.2 of this SE. - 6.
+A new step, step 6, was added to the H calculation process since the Reference 3 analysis was performed to support the subject permanent amendment request.
 This step involves adding an additional adjustment to the probabilistic estimate of H to account for the Poisson contraction of the tube radius due to the axial end cap load acting on each tube.
-This step is discussed and evaluated in Section 3.2.1.5.3 of this safety evaluation.
+This step is discussed and evaluated in Section 3.2.1.5.3 of this SE.